pairofdocs/mod_maker_mpq/README.md

 ### Add patch_d2.mpq to Diablo II
 Once `mod maker mpq` does it's processing and adds modded `.bin` files to `mod_maker_mpq/mpqModded/patch_d2.mpq` copy and paste the modded mpq to your Diablo II folder (usually `.../Program Files (x86)/Diablo II/`).

+The original game mpq can still be used whenever you wish.
+It is kept in `mod_maker_mpq/mpqOrig/`.

 ### Screenshots and Features